Skip to main content

 bluesky pub package Dart SDK Version

-bluesky is a wrapper library that supports the endpoints defined in Lexicon for app.bsky.*.
+bluesky is a comprehensive wrapper library supporting all endpoints defined in app.bsky.* and chat.bsky.* Lexicons.

 If you are having trouble implementing RichText in the Bluesky API, check out bluesky_text!